Undistraction/cssapi/README.md

 #### `api()`

 The `api` function itself is the workhorse of this library.
 It accepts a single argument which must be a map of declarations.
-The library will process these declarations and return the rendered CSS, generating media queries and intelligently batching declarations to reduce the amount of generated styles.
+The library will process these declarations and return the rendered CSS, generating media queries and intelligently batching declarations to reduce the number of generated styles.
 The API supports most commonly used CSS properties and the default config defines how values supplied to these properties should be transformed.

 You can supply any valid css value to these declarations.
 The value(s) will be run through a series of transformations which will decide if they need to transform the value or not.
-If the value is already a valid CSS value it will be passed through untouched, however if the transformer detects a value that it knows how to transform, it will act on that value and replace the value with a transformed one.
+If the value isn't matched by any transformers it will be passed through untouched, however if the transformer detects a value that it knows how to transform, it will transform that value and replace it with the result of the transformation.

-Properties work exactly like their CSS namesakes, only you supply the value as a string.

 ##### Transformers

-###### Length Transformers
+You don't need to worry about configuring transformers as the default config does this for you, but the effect of the transformers are:

-For values in any declaration that support a CSS Length value you can supply a unitless value (in pixels) and it will be transformed into your chosen output value (defaults to `rem`).
-If you supply a value using `ru` units, for example `2.5ru` the value will be transformed to your chosen rhythm unit.
+- For values in any declaration that support a CSS Length value you can supply a unitless value (in pixels) and it will be transformed into your chosen output value (defaults to `rem`).
+If you supply a value using `ru` units, for example `2.5ru` the value will be converted to a mulitple of the rhythm unit you supplied in the configuration (or the default).

-###### Data Lookup Transformers

-You can also use tokens in property values and they will be looked up in the maps you defined in your configuration's data, for example a value of `color:primary` will be replaced with the value stored in the `primary` key of your `color` map.
+- You can use tokens in property values and they will be looked up in your configuration's data maps, for example a value of `color:primary` will be replaced with the value stored in the `primary` key of your `color` map.

 `calc` is supported and values within will be parsed.
 There are also transformers in place for dealing with gradients, transforms and urls, and values declared within all will be parsed and transformed, for example `translate(400, 50%)` will be transformed into `translate(25rem, 50%)`.

 ##### Important note

 You should only use the `api` function for values that need to be transformed.
-Any values that don't need to be looked up, transformed or wrapped in a query should be declared using standard CSS.
+Any values that don't need to be looked up, transformed or wrapped in a query should be declared as usual.
 This minimises the performance overhead of using the function at runtime.
+The fewer styled that need to be parsed by `api` the better.

 ##### Basic Values